Artificial-Pancreas/iAPSdocs/docs/EN/settings/services/nightscout.md

 ## iAPS Setup
 To enable your nightscout connection, input your Nightscout URL including the "https://" and your API_SECRET.
 Select "Allow uploads" so iAPS can share its predictions and settings with Nightscout.

+# Import from nightscout
+The 'import from nightscout' button imports basal rates, carb ratios, insulin sensitivity values and target glucose data from Nightscout.

+# Backfill glucose
+The 'Backfill glucose' button lets you backfill the glucose data from nightscout from the previous day and today.